argentsea/docfx/documentation/faqs.md

 #### Q: How can I make sure that my data is secure?

 A: Start by hiring an knowledgeable DBA.
-ArgentSea helps in a few ways:
+ArgentSea helps in a few additional ways:

 * ArgentSea’s configuration design helps protect against unsafe storage of login passwords within connection strings.
 * Because it uses stored procedures, users cannot run arbitrary SQL statements.
-This reduces the opportunity for mistaken SQL statements that corrupt data and SQL injection attacks.
+This reduces the opportunity for mistaken SQL statements that corrupt data, SQL injection attacks, and data operations to which the DBAs do not have visibility.
 * Because you can run your application with only EXECUTE permissions, no user would have access  to operations that are not explicitly enabled by a procedure.